 YTInstant is a great place to search for videos if you’re looking for a quick fix and not something specific.
 It excels in taking your query and instantly getting search results that match it, before you even finish typing.
 Start typing a word, and see YouTube results change and form as you type.
 When you finish typing, YTInstant will immediately start playing the first result for this query on YouTube, and display the next ones on the sidebar.
 There are no comments, and the interface is pretty minimalistic compared to YouTube.
 You can easily share a link to your search, embed the video, or share it on social networks.

 This is a really neat way to watch YouTube videos without using a browser.
-Many don’t know this, but you can actually watch almost any YouTube video on VLC player – a free cross platform player you can download from here.
+Many don’t know this, but you can actually watch almost any YouTube video on VLC player – a free cross platform player you can download from [NO LONGER WORKS] here.
 In order to use VLC to watch YouTube videos, all you need is the video URL without all the junk appended at the end (like www.youtube.com/watch?v=7ak4950FQX8, for example).
 Now open VLC, and go to Media –> Open Network Stream, paste the URL and click Play.
 Your video should start playing in VLC.

 Make sure your URL is http and not https, otherwise this trick will not work.

 XMBC is another way you can watch YouTube videos outside your browser, and even on your TV.
 XBMC is a free media player, or media center if you wish, that comes with plenty of cool add-ons you can try.
 One of these add-ons is for YouTube, and enables you to watch any YouTube video in your XBMC media center.
 Installing the add-on is simple, and there’s not much to setting it up.
 Read this simple guide on how to set up XBMC to play your YouTube videos, and you’re all set.

 Looking for more alternative ways to watch YouTube videos?
 These are not the only ones.
 Here are 10 different ways to browse, watch and enjoy YouTube videos.